Qwer-TeX/minibox/README.md

    one of these first, `make distclean` or (recommended) `./scripts/toggle_ifdef.sh -D`, choose which one fits you best.

-2. Second, go edit the respective source of the utility you want to compile, remove `#include "minibox.h"` and replace with its respective headers and function definitions (I recommend creating a copy of the utility source into your $HOME directory).
+2. Second, go edit the respective source of the utility you want to compile, remove `#include "minibox.h"` and replace with its respective headers and function definitions (I recommend creating a copy of the utility source into your $HOME directory) or don't remove the header and go to step 3.

 3. Last but not least, add the main function, it always will look like the one below: